-There is evidence that the lack of explicit gender-neutral facilities in higher education institutions causes indirect discrimination, and increases the risk of harassment for individuals who have undergone gender reassignment in addition to non-binary staff and Fellows.
-Mitigation: There will be the same number of gender-neutral toilets available in unchanged locations.
+There is evidence that the lack of explicit gender-neutral facilities in higher education institutions causes indirect discrimination, and increases the risk of harassment for individuals who have undergone gender reassignment in addition to non-binary staff and students.
+Mitigation: There will be fewer toilets available in total in order to ensure social distancing, but the same number of gender-neutral toilets will be available in unchanged locations, with the possibility of further options (all toilet blocks will be single occupancy, so gendering may be removed altogether to maximise the availability of facilities).
 Individuals who are concerned about impacts to them arising from new social distancing plans that related to their gender reassignment can bring this up with their line manager in the first instance, though any line manager who they are comfortable with can be used.
-Additionally, concerns can be raised confidentially with the CAHSS Equality and Diversity team.
+Additionally, concerns can be raised confidentially with the Director of Equality and Diversity (Mrs Lindsay Jack)

-PREGNANCY & MATERNITY
+PREGNANCY AND MATERNITY

 Pregnant women have been included in the list of people at moderate risk (clinically vulnerable) as a precaution.
 The School will comply with health and safety and absence leave requirements for pregnancy and maternity.

-Mitigation: A risk assessment will be undertaken for all pregnant staff/Fellows and new mothers, regardless of how many weeks' gestation.
-The risk assessment will take into account: their job/research needs; any pre-existing health conditions; use of public transport; social-distancing guidance on minimising contact and maintaining a 2m distance.
+A risk assessment will be undertaken for all pregnant workers and new mothers, regardless of how many weeks' gestation.
+The risk assessment will take into account: their job; any pre-existing health conditions; use of public transport; social-distancing guidance on minimising contact and maintaining a 2m distance.